-Preparing the site Preliminary preparation of the site for an herbaceous border is of paramount importance.
+Preliminary preparation of the site for an herbaceous border is of paramount importance.
 Much of its subsequent success or failure will depend on the thoroughness with which it is carried out.
-Some soils, of course are a good deal more difficult to prepare than others but whether you garden on heavy, back-breaking clay or easily managed well-drained sandy loam there must be sufficient supplies of humus in the soil if the plants are to give of their best.
+Some soils, of course, are a good deal more difficult to prepare than others, but whether you garden on heavy, back-breaking clay or easily managed, well-drained sandy loam, there must be sufficient supplies of humus in the soil if the plants are to give off their best.

 Deep digging and thorough cultivation are two further essentials.
-Most of the occupants of the border will remain in the same positions for at least three years, while other more permanent specimens such as paeonies, helebores, romneyas and hemerocallis can stay put almost indefinitely, without the necessity for division or replanting.
+Most of the occupants of the border will remain in the same positions for at least three years, while other more permanent specimens such as paeonies, hellebores, romneyas, and hemerocallis can stay put almost indefinitely without the necessity for division or replanting.

-To make sure that such conditions are fulfilled it may be necessary to double dig the whole of the projected plot.
+It may be necessary to double dig the whole of the projected plot to ensure that such conditions are fulfilled.
 This will result in a thorough breaking up of both the surface and second spits of soil.
 As far as medium to light well-drained loams are concerned, bastard trenching, which leaves the lower spit in situ but broken up with a fork, is probably just as effective, but it is better to give wet, heavy soils the full treatment.

-Humus can be provided by a variety of materials, the best of which, of course, is the almost impossible to obtain stable or farmyard manure.
+Various materials can provide humus, the best of which, of course, is the almost impossible to obtain stable or farmyard manure.
 Most of us, however, will have to settle for alternatives.
 Compost, properly made and well rotted down, heads the list of these but supplies of this are quickly exhausted unless we supplement our garden and domestic waste with straw, sawdust, or other similar materials brought in from outside.

 For the town gardener and for those who cannot readily obtain the materials mentioned above, peat is the best soil conditioner.
 It is clean both to store and handle, and can hold many times its own bulk of moisture.